albertkun/21S-ASIAAM-191A/Week_1/Lab/Lab1_2.md

 <img src="media\image9.png" style="" />

-9. You can click on the headers to sort, so let’s find the most populous country in the world by scrolling to `**TOTAL_POP**` and clicking on it:
+1. You can click on the headers to sort, so let’s find the most populous county in  California by scrolling to `**TOTAL_POP**` and clicking on it:

 <img src="media\image10.png" style="" />

-10. We can highlight the country by click on the number box with the number 1 next to it:
+10. We can highlight the county by click on the number box with the number 1 next to it:

 <img src="media\image11.png" style="" />